fititnt/uwazi-docker/production-instructions.md

 ## SaaS
 Software as a service is offered in <https://www.uwazi.io/>.

-## On your server (Uwazi oficial documentation)
+## On your server (Uwazi official documentation)

-Please look at the oficial documentation at huridocs/uwazi Wiki on
+Please look at the official documentation at huridocs/uwazi Wiki on
 <https://github.com/huridocs/uwazi/wiki/Install-Uwazi-on-your-server>.

 ## With uwazi-docker